Hiking guide to Windin Falls (Windin Waterfall Hike) near Cairns

 After hiking for almost two hours, still not certain we’re on the right trail, the increasingly loud burble of water confirms we took the correct trail at the orange tape-marked tree 20 minutes earlier.
 Descending down a steep embankment pocked with tree roots and rocks, the rainforest closes in above a trickling stream sprouting with giant tree ferns.
 Rock-hopping across gin-clear water filtered through the world’s oldest Wet Tropics rainforest, we emerge into the dazzling glare of sunshine.
 We’ve arrived spectacularly at the top of Windin Falls.

 I desperately want to swim in the pool, but the water is freezing!
-I contend myself with taking photos, vowing to return later in the year when the sun is warmer.
+Instead, I take a gazillion photos, vowing to return later in the year when the sun is warmer.
 Next time we’ll bring a picnic lunch (ill prepared for this impromptu hike, all I’ve got in my pack is a can of tuna and a handful of almonds – not quite a picnic!).

 The Atherton Tablelands is no shrinking violet when it comes to mountain streams cascading over craggy outcrops before plummeting to unfathomable depths below.
 Oh yes, the highlands west of Cairns are quite the drama queen who all her ‘look at me’ beauty.

-How to find Windin Falls – the Windin Falls Hike
+How to find Windin Waterfall on the Windin Falls Hike

 North of Malanda, drive along Topaz Rd from the Gillies Hwy.
 Take a left turn down the Old Cairns Track at the Bartle Frere National Park sign.
 Take time to enjoy the stunning views over rolling hills towards Mt Bellenden Ker from Lamin’s Hill lookout.
 Veer left at the Gourka Rd intersection and drive for about 4km until you reach the gate which marks the start of the trailhead.
 Mountain bikers, this is where it gets a bit tricky: lifting your bike over the gate is the first challenge.
 The OCT is easily navigable for hikers though mountain bikers will be challenged by eroded ruts deep enough to swallow a Landrover.